 - Form 10D should be applied for a monthly pension if 10 years of eligible service has been completed.

-- The composite claim form (Aadhar/Non-Aadhar) should be submitted if 10 years of eligible service has not been completed.
+- The composite claim form (Aadhaar/Non-Aadhaar) should be submitted if 10 years of eligible service has not been completed.

 2. When an employee switches the job

-- And wishes to transfer the account, Form 13 should be applied.
+- And wishes to transfer EPF account, Form 13 should be applied

 - When an employee leaves an establishment and doesn’t join another

 - He/she can make a PF and pension fund claim using the composite claim form (Aadhar/Non-Aadhar)